scalar-labs/scalardb/docs/multi-storage.md

 # Multi-storage in Scalar DB

-Scalar DB supports transactions that span multiple storages/databases.
+Scalar DB transactions can span multiple storages/databases while preserving ACID property with a feature called `multi-storage`.
 This documentation explains this feature that's called `multi-storage`.

 ## How Multi-storage works